CHARM-ED Projects

 This project is a transdisciplinary, student-centered educational initiative combining biodiversity research, materials science, and public engagement.
 Its main goal is to explore innovative ways to disseminate knowledge and promote the value of botanical collections from botanical gardens, herbaria, fossil records, and other plant materials.

 The first steps of the project will involve, on one hand, the creation of educational panels, and on the other hand, the development of a plan to highlight fossil collections.
 Bachelor’s students in ecology will define a scientific question and produce educational panels to be displayed at the Botanical Garden of Montpellier.
 In parallel, students at Trinity College Dublin will engage in discussions and design outreach initiatives centered on fossil collections.
+A joint webinar bringing together students from Montpellier and Trinity College will connect their respective experiences and advance discussion on how to extend this approach to other collections and promote international collaboration.

-The project will encourage participants’ nterdisciplinary collaboration skills and science communication competencies.
+The project will encourage participants’ interdisciplinary collaboration skills and science communication competencies.
 The public exhibition of the panels at the Botanical Garden of Montpellier, along with future outreach initiatives developed through these discussions, will help raise awareness of plant biodiversity, conservation challenges, and the value of all types of biological collections.

 Prof. Román Romero-Ortuño, Professor of Ageing Medicine and Frailty, Trinity College Dublin; Consultant Physician, St James’s Hospital, Dublin; Representative for Education and International Affairs, Irish Gerontological Society; Director of Education and Training, European Geriatric Medicine Society (EuGMS)